Keywords are an essential part of digital marketing

 - Define your target audience: Research who your target audience is and what questions you can answer or problems you can solve for them.

 - Narrow your focus: Targeting a wide variety of keywords can dilute the effectiveness of your SEO.
 Narrow down your focus to make your content more relevant to users.
-It also helps for discovering less competitive keywords which are easier to rank for on SERPS.
+It also helps for discovering less competitive keywords which are easier to rank on the first SERP.

 - Collect data, analyze results, and repeat: Keep track of how your website performs for keywords by setting up Google Analytics and Search Console.